 Educators, how can you maximize the benefit of homework?
 Use the questions below to guide you in whether or not to assign work outside of the classroom.
 Ask yourself:

-6. Have you taken into account other course work that your students have due?
+- Have you taken into account other coursework that your students have due?

 “I am a 7th grader in a small school in Michigan.
 I think one of the main problems about what teachers think about homework is that they do not think about what other classes are assigned for homework.
-Throughout the day I get at LEAST 2 full pages of homework to complete by the next day.
+Throughout the day, I get at least two full pages of homework to complete by the next day.
 During the school year, I am hesitant to sign up for sports because I am staying up after a game or practice to finish my homework.”

 “I'm 17 and I'm in my last year of high school.
 I can honestly tell you that from 7 p.m. to 12 a.m. (sometimes 1 or 2 a.m.)
 I am doing homework.
 I've been trying to balance my homework with my work schedule, work around my house, and my social life with no success.
 So if someone were to ask me if I think kids have too much homework, I would say yes they do.
 My comment is based solely on my personal experience in high school.”

-“I am 13! and I have a problem, HOMEWORK.
-I can’t get my homework done at home because it is all on my SCHOOL MacBook, I don’t own my OWN PERSONAL computer, and I only an amazon fire tablet.
-What’s the problem with my tablet? there is no middle, or high school apps for it.
-You are might be wondering “Why not bring the MacBook home?”
+“I am 13 and I have a problem: homework.
+I can’t get my homework done at home because it is all on my school MacBook.
+I don’t own my own personal computer, only an Amazon Fire tablet.
+What’s the problem with my tablet?
+There are no middle or high school apps for it.
+You are might be wondering, “Why not bring the MacBook home?”
 Well, I am not allowed to, so what is the punishment?
-4 late assignments, and 1 late argument essay.
+Four late assignments, and 1 late argument essay.
 And 90% of the homework I get is on my MacBook.
-THIS IS A MEGA STRESSER!!!!!!!!!!!!!!!!!!!!!”
+This is a mega stresser!"